beshu-tech/readonlyrest-docs/kibana.md

 ## JWT Token Forwarding as URL Query Parameter
-It is possible to create an authenticated Kibana session by passing a JWT token as a query parameter in a URL.
+Alternatively to typing in credentials in the standard login form, it is possible to create an authenticated Kibana session by passing a JWT token as a query parameter in a URL.

 ### Configuration
 To enable this feature in ReadonlyREST, you need to: